 Betterments new smart beta and socially responsible funds make this robo-advisor even more attractive to invvestors seeking to invest with their values or try a different strategy.

 The smart saver option is an important addition for investors with short term goals that can’t tolerate much volatility in their investment values.

 If you happen to be a financial planner, Betterment for Advisors is an ideal solution to streamline your back office and set up an automated investment platform for your clients.

 Disadvantages of Betterment

 Finally, if you already have an existing IRA or brokerage account, you need to liquidate the holdings before transferring the cash into Betterment.
-According to Betterment, although you may incur tax consequences from a non-retirement account, the benefits of investing with Betterment should make up for those losses.
+According to Betterment, although you may incur tax consequences from selling assets in a non-retirement account, the benefits of investing with Betterment should make up for those losses.

 Final Betterment Summary